Train travel is relaxing and liberating. We already said that before and we keep saying it.

 Bratislava is the capital of Slovakia and it’s a very interesting stopover.

-You can either visit Bratislava on a day trip from Budapest or Vienna.
+You can either visit Bratislava in a day trip from Budapest or Vienna.

-But it’s also a great option to spend a few days in the city if you have a little time to spare.
+You can visit Bratislava in 24 hours or less… But it’s also a great option to spend a few days in the city, if you have a little time to spare.

 Interrail from Budapest to Bratislava